Grandclosing/MakerConf/README.md

 # MakerConf
-Website for a fake maker's conference.
-Just doing some more HTML5/CSS3 + Vanilla JS practice in an effort to follow the [2020 Front End Web Developer Roadmap](https://roadmap.sh/frontend).
-Higher level skills must be built on strong fundamentals.
+I'm returning to web development again after a long break.
+This is a website for a fake conference.
+The focus of this project was HTML + CSS; I wrote some vanilla JS where necessary; but I'll focus more on JS when I get into building web apps.